louwerse/website/content/home/about.md

 +++

 I am an Assistant Professor in Political Science at [Leiden University](https://www.universiteitleiden.nl/en/staffmembers/tom-louwerse), the Netherlands.
-My [research](#projects) and [teaching](#teaching) focuses on comparative politics and research methods.
+My [research](#projects) and [teaching](#teaching) focuses on elections, political representation and parliamentary politics in the Netherlands and other established democracies.

 My outreach activities include [polling aggregation](http://peilingwijzer.tomlouwerse.nl) in the Netherlands, published by the public broadcaster NOS, and [Ireland](http://www.pollingindicator.com).
 I am a contributor to the Dutch political science weblog [Stuk Rood Vlees](http://www.stukroodvlees.nl).